Determine the currently protected area

 - For Output suitability raster, type Conservation_suitability_Kenya.

 The Kenya conservation priorities model layer is added to the Contents pane.
+Next, you'll add the layers of information to the model.

-- In the Suitability Modeler pane, click the Suitability tab.
+- Click the Suitability tab.

 The input rasters are added to the model.

-You’ve added rasters to the suitability model.
-Next, you’ll transform the layers to a common 1-10 suitability scale.
+You've added rasters to the suitability model.

 Transform layers

-- In the Criteria table, click the circle beside Distance_to_Water_Kenya.
+- In the Criteria table, select Distance_to_Water_Kenya.

-The Range of Classes transformation was selected for this data, based on its properties.
+The Range of Classes transformation was selected for this data based on its properties.
 If you examine the default mapping of values, the low values in the input raster are assigned low suitability values.
 You should examine the transformation for each layer and determine if it works well for the problem that you are modeling.
 For this particular raster, low values mean short distances to water, which should be ranked as high suitability.
-If you were going to use the Range of Classes transformation for this data, you would click the Reverse button to reverse the ordering of the classes.
-This would rank locations close to water high and locations far from water low.

 - Click Continuous Functions.